March 10, 2026

 The result: your outbound is actively damaging relationships you have already built.

-You will recognise this if you have it.
+You'll recognise this if you have it.
 The symptoms are predictable.

 Your sales team gets replies saying "we already work with you."
 Your account managers flag that their clients received a cold email.
 You find the same person in three different lists with three different statuses.
 You build exclusion checks, but records still slip through because the checks are running against incomplete data.